alex-eliot/md-to-imgur/README.md

  - `languageFilter`: Filter chapter by language, default=en (English)
  - `searchResultsLimit`: Search results limit (Mangadex values: min=1, max=100, default=10)
  - `chapterResultsLimit`: Chapter results limit (Mangadex values: min=1, max=500, default=100)
- - `fallbackServers`: Fallback mangadex node servers, if you know a stable node that is fast/reliable, you can add the link(s) in a list, and if a certain image fails to be sent/retrieved from a random server, the program will attmept to retrieve it from the server(s) given
+ - `fallbackServers`: Fallback mangadex node servers, if you know a stable node that is fast/reliable, you can add the link(s) in a list, and if a certain image fails to be sent/retrieved from a random server, the program will attempt to retrieve it from the server(s) given
  - `maxReconnectAttempts`: If none of the fallback servers succeed in giving the requested image, the program will attempt x times to reconnect to a new md@home server and reattempt to send/retrieve the chapter pages.

 ## Selecting chapters